gojek/clickstream-web/docs/how-to-guides/readme.md

 # How to guides

-You can refer these for step by step walkthrough of a specific feature or action.
+You can refer these for step by step walk-through of a specific feature or action.

 ### [Send QoS0 event](https://github.com/gojekfarm/clickstream-web/blob/main/docs/how-to-guides/send-qos0-event.md)